F. Neale Bock Scholarship

 Gary L. Carrow Memorial Scholarship

-Applicants must be graduating seniors of University High School who have participated in the music programs.
+Applicants must be graduating seniors of University High School who have participated in the instrumental music program.
 Applicants must have maintained a 3.0 grade point average or higher and be recommended by the University High School music/band teacher.

 Joe & June Fulton - Liberty High School Scholarship